 - For Mind, Body, and Spirit

 Supporting students throughout their days, months, and years of growth is of utmost importance.
-Form Deans assigned to each grade and advisers assigned to each student work with in groups and individually with students through their transitions, challenges, and joys of their academic, extracurricular, and personal development.
+Form Deans assigned to each grade and advisers assigned to each student work in groups and individually with students through the transitions, challenges, and joys of their academic, extracurricular, and personal development.